Niigata University of Health and Welfare

 Remarks Refer to University Regulations, Article 1 Refer to School Manual(Gakusei Binran) Refer to Guidelines for Applicants(GakuseiBoshu Yohko)

-Degree to be awarded Bachelor of Social Work
+Degree to be awarded Bachelor of Psychology

 Notes: "STEPS" is an acronym formed from the words, which represent "the five requirements" for qualified QOL supporters.